-It didn’t take Jones lone to make a mark in Winona.
-The Warriors set a program record for victories in his second year as head coach and won the first NSIC Championship in school history in his third, setting a standard for excellence that has continued to today.
+It didn’t take Jones long to set a standard of excellent on the diamond at Winona State.
+The Warriors set a program record for victories in his second year as head coach (which has since been eclipsed two additional times by his squad) and won the first NSIC Championship in school history in his third.
+His team plays by the motto of "Passion & Pride" on and off the field.

 The 2009 team reached the NCAA Division II World Series for the first time in program history, winning the school’s first regional title and finishing fifth in the final national rankings.
 Jones and his assistants were named National Fastpitch Coaches Association (NFCA) Regional Coaching Staff of the Year for their efforts.

 Individual honors have also rolled in for players under Jones’ guidance.
-Warriors have been selected as All-Americans 17 times under his coaching while 35 different players have been All-Region selections a total of 68 times.
-He has also tutored four NSIC Players of the Year, two NSIC Pitchers of the Year and four NSIC Newcomers of the Year, as well as a regional player and pitcher of the year.
+Warriors have been selected as All-Americans 21 times under his coaching while 39 different players have been All-Region selections a total of 74 times.
+He has also tutored five NSIC Players of the Year, three NSIC Pitchers of the Year and four NSIC Newcomers of the Year, as well as a regional player and pitcher of the year.

 Warriors have also had success in the classroom.
 Jones’ players have been named to the conference’s All-Academic team 80 times with 16 earning Regional All-Academic honors and one player earning Academic All-American honors.
 Two WSU players have been awarded NCAA Postgraduate Scholarships.